 U.S. requests second dispute settlement panel on Canadian dairy quotas under USMCA

-May 25 (Reuters) - The Biden administration said on Wednesday it was requesting that a second dispute settlement panel under the U.S.-Mexico-Canada Agreement (USMCA) be formed to review a trade dispute with Canada over dairy import quotas.
+OTTAWA, May 25 (Reuters) - The Biden administration is requesting that a second dispute settlement panel be formed under the U.S.-Mexico-Canada Agreement (USMCA) to review a trade dispute with Canada over dairy import quotas, it said on Wednesday.

-U.S. is also alleging that Canada undermines the market access that it agreed to provide in the USMCA.
+Canada has since amended its allocation policies for dairy quotas, Trade Minister Mary Ng said on Wednesday, adding that Canada had met its obligations under the USMCA to ensure its quota system was compliant.

+"Canada will actively participate in CUSMA's consultation process and standby our position to administer our TRQs in a manner that supports our dairy supply management system," Ng said, using another acronym for the USMCA.

-"We communicated clearly to Canada that its new policies are not consistent with the USMCA and prevent U.S. workers, producers, farmers, and exporters from getting the full benefit of the market access that Canada committed to under the USMCA," Tai said in the statement.
+Tai said in a statement that United States had communicated to Canada that its new policies are not consistent with the USMCA and "prevent U.S. workers, producers, farmers, and exporters from getting the full benefit of the market access that Canada committed to under the USMCA."

-Tai's office claimed victory for Washington earlier this year in the first dispute settlement panel ever brought under the (USMCA) that took effect in 2020.
-Canada said the dispute panel's report found "overwhelmingly" in its favor.
+U.S.-based trade group International Dairy Foods Association (IDFA) praised what it described as an "aggressive" action by the Biden administration.

+"The U.S. dairy industry has made clear from the start that U.S. dairy exporters demand real TRQ reform that will permit the market access Canada agreed to," said Michael Dykes, CEO of IDFA.

 ((ismail.shakil@tr.com; ; Tweet @ismail___s;))